Journeys Through Nine Dimensions

 Barbara Hand Clow & Gerry Clow

 I work from my home studio on Bowen Island, BC, within walking distance of the ferry landing.
-My workdays are Friday through Tuesday, and my preferred hours are 9:45-11:45, and 12:45-2:45.
+My workdays are Saturday through Tuesday, and my preferred hours are 9:45-11:45, and 12:45-2:45.
 Those times are set by the ferry schedule and are flexible if you are on-island or coming via water taxi.
-I also work one Thursday each month at Wise Awakening at 314 Holly Street in Bellingham, WA; you can book there by calling 360-756-8075.
+The best way to book an appointment is to email me at firstname.lastname@example.org.
+Once you have done that, I will send you more information about your upcoming session and how to find me on Bowen Island.
+I also work on the third Thursday of each month at Wise Awakening in downtown Bellingham, WA; you can book me there by calling (360) 756-8075.

 Bowen Island is served year-round by BC Ferries (bcferries.com) from Horseshoe Bay in West Vancouver, and in summer by a new water taxi service, English Bay Launch (eblaunch.com) from Granville Island in Vancouver.
+I am happy to pick you up at the ferry for your first session, and then you can consider walking to and from my office in the future; this saves you the cost of transporting your car to Bowen.
 Once you book your session, I will send you more information on the ferry services, on how to find me, and on Snug Cove restaurants.
-You can also browse Bowen's new travel website, tourismbowenisland.com, for where to stay and play.
+You can also browse Bowen's new travel website, tourismbowenisland.com, for where to stay and also play.

 Finally, the cost for your session is as follows:

 Thank you for your interest and I hope to be of service to you.
 Please read the material that follows to get a deeper understanding of BCST.

 "The bioenergy of wellness is the most powerful force in the world.
 It is dynamic.
 It is rhythmic.
 It is a force field that begins with the moment of conception and continues to the last moment of death."
 (Rollin Becker, DO, 1965)